What is geothermal energy?

 Geothermal energy is also used to heat buildings through district heating systems.
-Hot water near the earth's surface is piped directly into buildings and industries for heat.
+Hot water near the earth's surface is piped directly into buildings for heat.
 A district heating system provides heat for most of the buildings in Reykjavik, Iceland.

 Industrial applications of geothermal energy include food dehydration, gold mining, and milk pasteurizing.
 Dehydration, or the drying of vegetable and fruit products, is the most common industrial use of geothermal energy.

 The United States leads the world in the amount of electricity generated with geothermal energy.
 Geothermal electricity generation requires water or steam at high temperatures (300° to 700°F).
 Geothermal power plants are generally built where geothermal reservoirs are located, within a mile or two of the earth's surface.
 In 2016, U.S. geothermal power plants produced about 17.4 billion kilowatthours (kWh), or 0.4% of total U.S. electricity generation.
 In 2016, seven states had geothermal power plants.

 Share of U.S. geothermal electricity produced by each state, 2016:

 Geothermal heat pumps use the constant temperatures near the surface of the earth to heat and cool buildings.
 Geothermal heat pumps transfer heat from the ground (or water) into buildings during the winter and reverse the process in the summer.